marcc-hpc/tutorials/pages/shortcourse/shortcourse_slurm.md

 ### Benchmarking

 Since MARCC offers its users only a finite amount of hours (SUs), and many codes are not guaranteed to perform twice as fast with twice as many nodes or cores, *we strongly recommend that you benchmark your calculations to find the most efficient set of resources*.
 The more efficient your calculation, the more calculations you can do with the same allocation.

+{% include important.html content='Future allocation of MARCC resources may include a proposal and application process which requires benchmarks and corresponding justifications for the optimal use of our hardware.
+It is never too early to benchmark your code.' %}

 <a class="btn btn-primary" href="shortcourse_interact.html">Next: interactive jobs</a>